6. Exponential and Logarithmic Equations

 Solving Exponential Equations using Logarithms

-Don't miss the interactive Flash applet on world population below.
+Don't miss the world population application below.

 Go to World population.

 The logarithm laws that we met earlier are particularly useful for solving equations that involve exponents.

 Solve the equation 3x = 12.7.

 We can estimate the answer before we start to be somewhere between `2` and `3`, because 32 = 9 and 33 = 27.
 But how do we find the answer?